 The engineering field requires an understanding of core concepts including mechanics, kinematics, thermodynamics, materials science, and structural analysis.
 Mechanical engineers use these core principles along with tools like computer-aided engineering and product lifecycle management to design and analyze manufacturing plants, industrial equipment and machinery, heating and cooling systems, transport systems, aircraft, watercraft, robotics, medical devices and more.

 Mechanical Engineering science emerged in the 19th century as a result of developments in the field of physics.
 The field has continually evolved to incorporate advancements in technology.
 Mechanical engineers today are pursuing developments in fields such as composites, mechatronics and nano technology.
 Mechanical Engineering overlaps with aerospace engineering, civil engineering, electrical engineering, petroleum engineering and chemical engineering to varying amounts.

 Like other career paths, entry into this particular branch of engineering also requires certain basic traits.
 First and foremost, you must have a penchant for mechanical components and machinery and how these machines work.
 You must be good at physics, chemistry and mathematics.
 You must also have skills such as an analytical bent of mind, logical reasoning and problem solving.

-What is JAMB UTME subject combination (subjects needed) for Mechanical Engineering?
+JAMB UTME subject combination (requirements) for Mechanical Engineering

-What is Direct Entry requirement (that is the required A-level result you need) to study Mechanical Engineering?
+Direct Entry requirement (required A-level result) to study Mechanical Engineering

 (i) Two ‘A’ level passes from Chemistry, Physics and Mathematics.